Sunday, February 19, 2023

 If you pick up at our Alma, Mt.
 Pleasant, or Midland drop-off, here are the options for your shares!
 If you have a half share, you’ll choose one item from each choice category, and if you have a full share, you’ll choose two.
 And if there is something you don’t like or can’t eat, you can bring it to the trading station at the end and trade it for something you like better.

-• Carrots or Brussels sprouts
+• Potatoes or brussels sprouts

 If you pick up at our Lansing, Okemos, St. Johns, Midland hospital, or Alma hospital drop-off, or if you have home or workplace delivery, here are your options!
 We have three different prepacked shares, and you can let me know which one you want by filling out this quick form by lunchtime the day before your drop-off.
 If you have a half share, you can choose one of these options, and if you have a full share, you’ll choose two.